clementauger/sqlg/README.md

 fmt.Println("err:", it.Err())
 ```

-You write test using the neat dd api
+You write test using the neat http://github.com/DATA-DOG/go-sqlmock api

 ```go